-PHM 140 Trends in Pharmacy 0 0 2 2 Prerequisites: PHM 110, 111 Corequisites: PHM 125, 133, 140 contemporary pharmacy practice.
+PHM 140 Trends in Pharmacy 2 0 0 2 Prerequisites: PHM 110, 111

+Corequisites: PHM 125, 133, 140

+This course covers the major issues, trends, and concepts in contemporary pharmacy practice.
 Topics include professional ethics, continuing education, job placement, and the latest developments in pharmacy technician practice.
 Upon completion, students should be able to demonstrate a basic knowledge of the topics discussed.